-Contact Richard Taylor, president of the Standing Committee.
+Contact Jemonde Taylor, president of the Standing Committee.

 RECENT ACTIONS OF THE STANDING COMMITTEE

-During the first two quarters of 2020, the Standing Committee of the Diocese of North Carolina:
+During the fourth quarter of 2020, The Standing Committee of the Diocese of North Carolina:

-- Consented to episcopal elections in the dioceses of Georgia, Missouri, Oklahoma, Minnesota, and Alabama
+- Consented to episcopal election in the Diocese of Wyoming

-- Reviewed its work on Becoming Beloved Community / Anti-White Supremacy efforts, including a 2019 workshop with The Rev. Jabriel Ballantine, and discussed the training’s implications for Standing Committee policy and decision-making.Further sessions planned have been postponed due to the coronavirus pandemic.Work continues on three themes identified in the 2019 workshop: (1) access to power structures (specifically Standing Committee and Diocesan Council), (2) unequal distribution of funds, and (3) worship.
+- Reviewed its work on Becoming Beloved Community / Anti-White Supremacy efforts, including participating in a follow-up Anti-White Supremacy Workshop conducted by The Rev. Jabriel Ballentine on October 19.Work continues on three themes identified in the 2019 workshop: (1) access to power structures (specifically Standing Committee and Diocesan Council), (2) unequal distribution of funds, and (3) worship.

 - Recommended for ordination to the vocational diaconate the following:Joe Dzugan, Kristin Edrington, Maureen Flak and Pamela Haynes

-- Approved the sale of a single-family dwelling for Christ Church, Cleveland
+- Approved the sale of a residential structure by Grace, Lexington to Habitat for Humanity

 Did you know that prior to signing a lease, taking out a mortgage or loan, or selling church property you must petition the Standing Committee for approval?
 (Canon 23, Canons of the Diocese of North Carolina)